jnemo44/Trade-Tracker/README.md

 Me. jnemo44. aka Joe N.

 ## Acknowledgments
-This porject was based on information taught by Udacity in their Full Stack Web Dev course and serves as my capstone project.
+This project was based on information taught by Udacity in their Full Stack Web Dev course and serves as my capstone project.